openknowledge/workshop-cloud/README.md

 a look at AppRunner service dashboard:

 1. Go to https://console.aws.amazon.com/console/home
-2. Log into your AWS account via web console using your credentials (if not signed in).
+2. Log into your AWS account via web console using your credentials (if not already signed in).
 3. Choose AppRunner service via global search or service overview (Compute).
 4. Choose your AppRunner service instance
 5. Scroll down the App Runner event logs.

 There should be several log entries indicating a redeployment.
 Don't worry if you see a message like

 > "Your application stopped or failed to start.
 See logs for more information.
 Container exit code: 1"